Want to grow moss in your yard? Here’s how my dad grew a full moss lawn & path!

 What is a “moss milkshake”?

-If you can’t get transplanted moss to take, you can try making a moss milkshake or a moss slurry.
+If you can’t get transplanted moss to take as a ground cover, you can try making a moss milkshake or a moss slurry.

 To make a moss milkshake, simply blend in a blender: